apietu/apietu/README.md

 <h1 align="center">👋 Hey!
 I'm Selase Apietu</h1>

 <p align="center">
-Exploring new technologies and developing software solutions.<br>
+I'm a passionate <strong>Software Developer</strong> with a love for building practical solutions that solve real-world problems.<br>
-🎓 BSc.
-Information Technology at University of Cape Coast, Ghana.<br>
+🎓 Currently studying <strong>BSc.
+Information Technology</strong> at the University of Cape Coast, Ghana.<br>
-💼 Still learning and exploring opportunities.<br>
+💻 Learning <strong>C#</strong> and <strong>Python</strong> to strengthen my skills in both backend and full-stack development.<br>
-🌱 Learning more about AI.<br>
+🚀 Focused on mastering modern frameworks and cloud-based technologies to become a professional Software Engineer.<br>
-🎮 Gaming when free!
+🎮 When I'm not coding, you'll probably find me gaming or exploring new tech trends.
 </p>

 ---